ofasgard/ungoliant/README.md

 ## TODO

-- Update scraping/spidering to request directly instead of using Chrome.
 - Make scraping multithreaded.
 - Test performance on very large subnets.
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.